Gene Kelly: Early life

 Kelly was born in the East Liberty neighborhood of Pittsburgh.
 He was middle of five children of James Patrick Joseph Kelly, a phonograph salesman, and his wife, Harriet Catherine Curran.
-His father was born in Peterborough, Ontario, Canada, to an Irish Canadian family.
+His father was born in Peterborough, Ontario to an Irish Canadian family.
 His maternal grandfather was an immigrant from Derry, Ireland, and his maternal grandmother was of German ancestry.
 When he was eight, Kelly's mother enrolled him and his brother James in dance classes, along with their sisters.
 As Kelly recalled, they both rebelled: "We didn't like it much and were continually involved in fistfights with the neighborhood boys who called us sissies ...
 I didn't dance again until I was 15."
 At one time, his childhood dream was to play shortstop for the hometown Pittsburgh Pirates.

 By the time he decided to dance, he was an accomplished sportsman and able to defend himself.
 He attended St. Raphael Elementary School in the Morningside neighborhood of Pittsburgh and graduated from Peabody High School at age 16.
 He entered the Pennsylvania State College as a journalism major, but after the 1929 crash he left school and found work in order to help his family financially.
 He created dance routines with his younger brother Fred to earn prize money in local talent contests.
 They also performed in local nightclubs.

 In 1931, Kelly enrolled at the University of Pittsburgh to study economics, joining the Theta Kappa Phi fraternity (later known as Phi Kappa Theta after merging with Phi Kappa).
 He became involved in the university's Cap and Gown Club, which staged original musical productions.
 After graduating in 1933, he continued to be active with the Cap and Gown Club, serving as the director from 1934 to 1938.
 Kelly was admitted to the University of Pittsburgh Law School.

 His family opened a dance studio in the Squirrel Hill neighborhood of Pittsburgh.
 In 1932, they renamed it the Gene Kelly Studio of the Dance and opened a second location in Johnstown, Pennsylvania in 1933.
 Kelly served as a teacher at the studio during his undergraduate and law-student years at Pitt.
 In 1931, he was approached by the Beth Shalom Synagogue in Pittsburgh to teach dance, and to stage the annual Kermesse.
 The venture proved a success, Kelly being retained for seven years until his departure for New York.